etiennebr/rstdocs/Applications/Miscellaneous/HyperspectralUnmixing.rst

 Detailed description
 --------------------

 The application applies a linear unmixing algorithm to an hyperspectral data cube.
-This method supposes that the mixture between materials in the scene is macroscopic and simulates a linear mixing model of spectra.The Linear Mixing Model (LMM) acknowledges that reflectance spectrum associated with each pixel is a linear combination of pure materials in the recovery area, commonly known as endmembers.
-Endmembers can be estimated using the VertexComponentAnalysis application.The application allows to estimate the abundance maps with several algorithms : Unconstrained Least Square (ucls), Fully Constrained Least Square (fcls), Image Space Reconstruction Algorithm (isra) and Nonnegative constrained Least Square (ncls) and Minimum Dispertion Constrained Non Negative Matrix Factorization (MDMDNMF).
+This method supposes that the mixture between materials in the scene is macroscopic and simulates a linear mixing model of spectra.
+The Linear Mixing Model (LMM) acknowledges that reflectance spectrum associated with each pixel is a linear combination of pure materials in the recovery area, commonly known as endmembers.
+Endmembers can be estimated using the VertexComponentAnalysis application.
+The application allows to estimate the abundance maps with several algorithms : Unconstrained Least Square (ucls), Fully Constrained Least Square (fcls), Image Space Reconstruction Algorithm (isra) and Non-negative constrained Least Square (ncls) and Minimum Dispertion Constrained Non Negative Matrix Factorization (MDMDNMF).

 Parameters
 ----------